hailDev/hailDev/README.md

 - 💬 Ask me about: [
     open source contributions,
     freelance project,
-    or my bank acount for a friendly transfer 😁,
+    or my bank account for a friendly transfer 😁,
     ];
 ```
 ##